Submit additional information

 Soon Cardinal and Bishop of Caesenna,

-Through his efforts and care introduced to Poland,
+Through his efforts and care introduced into Poland,

 He died on XX June.